COPIM/expub_compendium/web/content/home.md

 # ExPub Compendium

 The Experimental Publishing Compendium is for authors, designers, publishers, institutions and technologist who challenge, push and redefine the shape, form and rationale of scholarly works.
-The compendium offers a catalogues of tools, practices, publishers, and books to inspire experimental scholarly works.
+The compendium offers a catalogues of tools, practices, and books to inspire experimental scholarly works.

 ## How to use the compendium